Adverse Possession: A Concise Overview

 Drastic Change on Adverse Possession

 Drastic change has been made, on the law on Adverse Possession, by 1963 Limitation Act.
+It introduced the words – “when the possession of the defendant becomes adverse to the plaintiff“.

 • Under the (previous) Limitation Act, 1908 (Arts.
 142 and 144), the true owner had to file the suit within 12 years of losing possession (otherwise, there would have been adverse possession).